-- Do not drop the drive or subject it to physical shocks.
-Put the drive on a material, such as soft cloth, that absorbs any physical shocks. - Do not apply pressure to the cover of the drive.
+- Do not drop the mSATA solid state drive or subject it to physical shocks.
+Put the mSATA solid state drive on a material, such as soft cloth that absorbs any physical shocks. - Do not apply pressure to the cover of the mSATA solid state drive.

-The drive is very sensitive.
+The mSATA solid state drive is very sensitive.
 Incorrect handling can cause damage and permanent loss of data.